 Information for editors

 Open Journal Systems (OJS) is open-source software created by the Public Knowledge Project (PKP) that provides a publishing platform for journals.
 Journal editors can manage their entire peer-review process from submission to publication using the platform.
 They can also publish with the platform and use a separate internal process if they prefer.
-The software creates a journal webpage and support many features like issuing DOI's, integration with scholarly services like Crossref, ORCiD, and DOAJ, and articles are automatically indexed by Google Scholar.
+The software creates a journal webpage and supports many features like issuing DOI's, integration with scholarly services like Crossref, ORCiD, and DOAJ.
+Additionally, articles are automatically indexed by Google Scholar.

 In an effort to support open access, Oklahoma State University Libraries hosts an instance of OJS and provides any peer-reviewed journal their own site for free if they commit to making their publication open access.
 To see a list of journals hosted by OSU visit https://ojs.library.okstate.edu/osu/.
 For more information, please send inquiries to firstname.lastname@example.org.